 - They once performed at the Super Bowl.

-- There is a miniature version of this breed, but it’s not formally recognized by the AKC.
+- There is a miniature version of this breed, but it’s called the Miniature American Shepherd.

 Despite their name, these dogs originated in Europe.

 It’s a crazy and fascinating story, but Australian Shepherds were actually first bred in Europe in the Pyrenees Mountains between France and Spain.
 The Basque people, who were indigenous to that area, took the “Pyrenean Shepherd” with them when they migrated to Australia.

 Once in Australia, the Pyrenean Shepherd was bred with collies and other dogs in an effort to create a fantastic herding dog.
 When the Basques decided to migrate again, this time to California, they took the Pyrenean Shepherd with them once more.
 Americans fell in love with the dog and dubbed it the “Australian Shepherd” because it had come from Australia with the Basques.
 Even though it’s paying tribute to the wrong place of origin, the name stuck.
 Today they’re still called Australian Shepherds, or “Aussies” for short.